-Other potential funding sources include, but are not limited to: public-private partnerships.
-In particular Community Development Financial Institutions (CDFIs) that provide flexible financing for affordable housing developments for use for predevelopment, acquisition, construction rehabilitation, and bridge funding.
+Other potential funding sources include but are not limited to public-private partnerships.
+In particular, Community Development Financial Institutions (CDFIs) provide flexible financing for affordable housing developments for use for predevelopment, acquisition, construction rehabilitation, and bridge funding.
 These private sector financial institutions have community development as their primary mission and can receive funding from other private sector sources such as individuals, corporations, religious institutions, and provide lending services.
 Locally, groups such as Housing Trust Silicon Valley, Enterprise Community Partners (Enterprise), and the Local Initiatives Support Corporation (LISC) provide lending products designed to help developers get projects financed.
 The following are a few examples:

 - The Housing for Health Fund (HFHF), a collaboration among Enterprise Community Partners, Kaiser Permanente, and JP Morgan Chase, provides \$85 million to promote health and the preservation of affordable housing. - Enterprise's Equitable Path Forward Fund is a five-year, \$3.5 billion nationwide initiative to counter racial inequities rooted in housing, and focuses on supporting Black, Indigenous, and People of Color and housing providers who create and preserve affordable homes. - The Partnership for the Bay's Future Bay's Future Fund (BFF) and Community Housing Fund (CHF), a \$500 million initiative to bridge funding gaps throughout the region's rental housing market and address critical housing needs.
 The funds are managed by LISC and originated by the San Francisco Foundation, Bay Area LISC, the Corporation for Supportive Housing (CSH), Capital Impact Partners, and other public-private partners.
-11

 Private companies in the Bay Area have also begun to provide financing for affordable housing developments.
 Recent investments include The Catalyst Fund, a partnership among Facebook, the City of East Palo Alto, the City of Menlo Park, and Envision Transform Build East Palo Alto (ETB-EPA).
 ETB-EPA is a coalition of community groups in East Palo Alto that challenged Facebook to commit to furthering shared goals of enhancing equity, opportunity and access in the Silicon Valley, resulting in a community compact.
-The \$18.5 million fund was created to provide financing for affordable housing developments within a 15-mile radius of Meta (formerly Facebook)'s Menlo Park campus, and is managed by LISC Bay https://www.lisc.org/bay-area/what-we-do/affordable-housing/partnership-bays-future/
+The \$18.5 million fund was created to provide financing for affordable housing developments within a 15-mile radius of Meta (formerly Facebook)'s Menlo Park campus, and is managed by LISC Bay Area and Housing Trust Silicon Valley.
+Based on the agreement, \$10 million of the fund must be invested in permanently affordable housing in East Palo Alto; the remainder could be invested in affordable housing and preservation projects in San Mateo County or Santa Clara County within a 15-mile radius of Meta's